Velocidex/velociraptor-docs/content/docs/offline_triage/remote_uploads/_index.md

 Signature
 (SAS)](https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview)
-making it convenient and secure to provide limited access to the offline collector.
+making it convenient and secure to provide limited access to the a storage container.
 Using this method, we can embed a simple SAS URL that provides access to upload data to the storage container without granting the ability to download or remove any data.
-This is ideal for embedding in the offline collection.
+This is ideal for embedding in the offline collector.

 The steps required to set up Azure access are: